ebuchman/blog/content/posts/uoa.md

 Consider that there are two distinct origins of money, and with it the Unit of Account.
 We might call these the "anthropological" origin and the "political" origin.
-The anthropological origin is embedded in the logic of kinship, of dowries and wergeld, payments for brides and for transgressions.
-This origin gives us the deep association between terms for sin, debt, guilt, and terms for money.
+The anthropological origin is embedded in the logic of kinship, of dowries and wergeld, payments for brides and for transgressions.[^anthro-origin] This origin gives us the deep association between terms for sin, debt, guilt, and terms for money.
 We take this to be the older of the two.
 The political origin is embedded in the logic of accounting, states, and writing, of grain inventories and tax collection, credits and payments for food and labour.